fay-alnefaie/fay-alnefaie/README.md

 # 👋 Hi there, I’m Fay Al-Nefaie

-👩‍💻 Software Engineering Student at Umm Al-Qura University
+### 👩‍💻 Software Engineering Student | Mobile Developer | Project Management Enthusiast

-🎓 Class of 2026

 ## 💡 About Me

-I'm a motivated software engineering student, I enjoy transforming ideas into digital solutions
+I'm a dedicated Software Engineering student at **Umm Al-Qura University**.
+I am passionate about transforming innovative ideas into robust digital solutions, with a keen interest in mobile application development and effective project management to ensure successful and efficient execution.

 ## 🤝 Let’s Connect